For quick help, type /groomba help in Slack. To reach us, email hello@groomba.ai or use /groomba feedback.

 In team settings, you can configure:There are two commonly used fields in Jira for estimation: Story Points and Story point estimate, case sensitive.

-This is a legacy field, but you may work with Jira projects that use it.
-By default it is available for Story and Epic issue types in classic projects.
-You can edit your settings to make it available for all issue types, even in next-gen projects.
+This is a legacy field, but you may work with Jira spaces (formerly "projects") that use it.
+By default it is available for Story and Epic issue types in company-managed spaces.
+You can edit your settings to make it available for all issue types, even in team-managed spaces.

 This is a default field (locked) in Jira.
 You cannot delete this custom field.
-This is the default when you enable the Backlog and Estimation features in a next-gen project.
+This is the default when you enable the Backlog and Estimation features in a team-managed space.

 You can select any Jira issue to estimate, as long as you have access to that issue in Jira.
 The selected issues will start polling in your team channel with the settings configured in /groomba settings